abdelkimo/or-tools/doc_sources/MANUAL/source/manual/VRP.rst

     present a basic program to solve the bare VRP.
 To do so, we show how to interact directly with the underlying CP solver.
     Next, the CVRP is introduced and explained.
 Capacities are modelled with ``Dimension``\s.
-Finally, we discuss the multi-depots variant of the VRP in general and how to fix some parts of the routes while letting the CP solver assign the other clients to vehicles, i.e. complete the partial solution.
+Finally, we discuss the multi-depots variant of the VRP in general and how to fix some parts of the routes while letting the CP solver assign the other clients to vehicles, i.e. how to complete the partial solution.

 ..  rubric:: Prerequisites: